platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

 ### Manual Restore

-You will see the snapshot in the activity feed of you environment in the Platform.sh Web Interface where you can trigger the restore by clicking on the `restore` link.
+You will see the snapshot in the activity feed of you environment in the Platform.sh Web Interface.
+You can trigger the restore by clicking on the `restore` link.

-You can list existing snapshots using the CLI using:
+You can list existing snapshots with the CLI as follows:
 ```bash
 $ platform snapshots
 Finding snapshots for the environment master